villmow/paperless-llm-utils/README.md

 # Paperless-ngx LLM Utils

-`paperless-ngx-llm-utils` is a lightweight script designed to enhance the functionality of [Paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) with LLMs and OCR.
+`paperless-llm-utils` is a lightweight script designed to enhance the functionality of [Paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) with LLMs and OCR.
 The docker image automatically processes documents with specific tags from Paperless-ngx.
 It generates a title with ChatGPT or can be used to redo OCR text extraction with Mistral into a markdown format.

 It is losely inspired and based on [paperless-ngx-openai-title](https://github.com/cgiesche/paperless-ngx-openai-title/tree/master).